atongen/gosaic/README.md

 Gosaic will populate a local sqlite3 database with metadata used to build the photo mosaic.
-It will not modify any images added to the index, and it will not modify the aspect ratio of any of the partial index images rendered in the mosaic.
+It will not modify any images added to the index, and it will not modify the aspect ratio of any of the partial index images, or the large image rendered in the mosaic.

+Three images will be produced: The cover image, which shows a grid where the partial index images will be placed against the large (macro) image.
+The macro image, which is the large image that the final mosiac is based on.
+It is cropped and resized to the exact size of the final mosaic image.
+This is sometimes useful for post-processing.
+And the final mosaic image.
 The final mosaic jpeg image is created at 300 dpi.

 The best mosaics will be created from large indexes with a wide variety of high quality images.
-However, large indexes will increase the amount of time required to generate mosaics.
+However, large indexes will increase the amount of time required to generate a mosaic.
 It's usually best to start small and do some experimentation and work your way up to a large mosaic.
-Gosaic does its best to calculate sane defaults for all values, so in most cases the most basic command will result in a good result.
+Gosaic does its best to calculate sane defaults for all values, so in most cases a basic command will result in a good mosaic.

 ### 1: Index